stevelacy/marta-atl-routes/README.md

 npm start
 ```

-To use it with any CSV GFTS data source:
+To use it with any CSV GTFS data source:

 ```
 npm start -- https://gftssource.csv